immcantation/alakazam/docs/topics/countGenes.md

 families (calling `getFamily`), alleles (calling `getAllele`) or using the value as it is in the column `gene`, without any processing.

+remove_na
+:   removes rows with `NA` values in the gene column if `TRUE` and issues a warning.
+Otherwise, keeps those rows and considers `NA` as a gene in the final counts and relative abundances.